 - Cream: Adds richness and creaminess to the filling.

-- Herbs de Provence: A blend of herbs that adds a fragrant touch.
+- Thyme and Herbs de Provence: A blend of herbs that adds a fragrant touch.

 - Puff Pastry: Thawed, creates a flaky, delicious top.
 Love working with this ingredient?
 Try our Blueberry Turnovers with Puff Pastry for a sweet treat!